ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa5/index.md

   $
   ```

+  You can assume that there is not a tie for the longest string's length.

 - In a file called `Stats.java`, write a class called `Stats`.
 It should have
 a main method which has a different effect depending on the first command
 line argument.
 In all cases, it can assume that there will be at least _two_